-Are you getting a -5000 error when trying to activate a license on OS X 10.9?
+Are you getting a -5000 error when trying to activate a license?
 CLICK HERE FOR THE FIX!

 MacVector, Inc. develops powerful but easy to use Macintosh applications for Molecular Biologists to simplify and speed up the analysis, manipulation, assembly and documentation of DNA and protein sequences.